Miguel Rodez: Art analysis

 Miguel Rodez is a multidisciplinary autodidactic visual artist.
 Over the course of his career, his artwork has been covered by The Miami Herald, El Nuevo Herald, international tourist guide Frommers, The Miami Laker, Art Districts Magazine, ArtFix Daily, Art Talk, and several art critics.
 Rodez works in various media including drawing, monotype, painting, installation, sculpture, and fine arts photography.
-The most notable feature consistent through much of Miguel Rodez’s work is his use of texture, which is central to his defined artistic style.
+The most notable feature consistent through much of Miguel Rodez's work is his use of texture, which is central to his defined artistic style.
 The surfaces of his canvases, which are often round (called “tondos”), show textured brushstrokes overlaid with pigment-rich iridescent paint.

-Portrait of Salvador Dalí (2016), a key work from Rodez' Twentieth Century Masters series, is an example of his "tondo"-shaped canvases.

 Rodez frequently works in series.
 His Twentieth Century Masters series is a collection of monumental round portraits depicting famous visual artists of the period.
 This includes portraits of Jean-Michel Basquiat, Marc Chagall, Salvador Dalí, Frida Kahlo, Pablo Picasso, Andy Warhol, and famed fellow Cuban artist Wifredo Lam.
-Aldo Menendez, a Cuban artist and critic regarded as a leading voice in Cuban art in the United States, reviewed Miguel Rodez’s portrait series exhibited at St. Thomas University’s Sardiñas Gallery.
+Aldo Menendez, a Cuban artist and critic regarded as a leading voice in Cuban art in the United States, reviewed Miguel Rodez's portrait series exhibited at St. Thomas University’s Sardiñas Gallery.
 According to Menendez, “[Miguel Rodez] is an artist in full maturity and mastery of his trade, with several exhibitions and stages behind him and a particular stamp on everything.”
 Among other things, Menendez noticed the irony in Miguel Rodez choice of painting a portrait of Andy Warhol, an artist who disassembled portraits, as he considered them to be merely impersonal objects such as reproductions in a newspaper or a ticket, while Miguel Rodez demonstrates a desire to recreate the portrait again as a healthy, careful interrogation executed with a holistic philosophy.

 The Imagine Liberation series explores an imaginary quest for freedom.
 This series utilizes imagery that envisions the perspective of someone trapped in an unfavorable circumstance and dreams of the moment when the chains that bind one rupture and freedom is gained.
 Art critic Carlos Suarez de Jesus opined that “The reductive, serial quality of this series is deceptively simple while intrinsically profound.
 These works succeed in evoking the sublime through monochromatic forms, effortless beauty, tactile surfaces, and range of scale.”
 Suarez de Jesus noted: “Nelson Mandela’s harsh years in prison taught him something about the indomitable will of the spirit.
 He said of his experience: ‘For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.’
 Suarez de Jesus added, “Instead of conveying a sense of instability and restlessness in his work, through the process of much thought, Rodez captures the spirit of Mandela’s sentiment.”